Updated: 6/21/2021 | Red Flags to Help Identify an Abusive Person

 If there are problems at school or work, it is always someone else’s fault.
 If anything goes wrong in the relationship, it is all your fault.
-Won’t take responsibility for own behavior.
+An abuser won’t take responsibility for their own behavior.

 An abuser can be easily insulted.
 The slightest setbacks are seen as personal attacks.
 An abuser will rage about the everyday difficulties of life as if they are injustices — such as getting a traffic ticket or not doing well on an exam.